 - Must an employee request religious accommodation?
 If not, how is an employer to know the need exists?

 - When are employers obligated to offer goods or services to their employees (or consumers) that are contrary to the business owner’s religious belief or practice?

 This program is pre-approved by HRCI and SHRM for 1.25 credits.
-To register, click here and then on “Upcoming.” $49 per person.
+To register, click here and then on the “View Session Recordings” tab in the upper right corner $25 per person.